ralberts/GameOfLife/README.md

   (and don't forget to add `node.exe` to  your executable path)

 ### Yeoman
-- You really just need a server or Grunt but since it's easy enough - one can install yeoman npm install -g yo
+- A simple server is all you need but I would recommend installing yeoman.

-## Workings of the application
+- Install yeoman: <code>npm install -g yo</code>

-- To start the server type:
+## Running the application
-	grunt server
+- To start the server type: <code>grunt server</code>

 ## Exercise